Married Women's Property Act 1870: Background

 This gave married women a separate statutory estate and released them from coverture.
 It was for the first time theoretically possible for married women to live away from their husbands and support children.
 Widowed women with children, as femes soles, had already had the right to own property and support their children.

-Contents of the act
+Provisions

 The most important sections of the act were: